kisunji/typecover/README.md

 # typecover

-`typecover` is a go linter that checks if a struct is assigned all the exported fields of its type.
+`typecover` is a go linter that checks if a code block is assigning to all exported fields of a struct or calling all exported methods of an interface.

+It is useful in cases where code wants to be aware of any newly added members.

 ## Install
 ```